tr197/shop-anphu-store/README.md

 sudo apt install mariadb-server -y

 sudo mariadb
-CREATE USER 'sieunhan'@'%' IDENTIFIED BY 'A5kstnie9db';
+CREATE USER 'sieunhan'@'%' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON *.* TO 'sieunhan'@'%' WITH GRANT OPTION;

 CREATE DATABASE ongnuoc;